<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4052188&amp;fmt=gif">

 <MemberInfo>

-An optional client-chosen identifier for this party.
+<!-- An optional client-chosen identifier for this party.
 The RefID is returned in reports that include party information.
+Optional, maxlen 50 -->

-If the WorkflowOrder element is used, the eNotary must have the highest WorkflowOrder number and must be the only party that has this number.
+<!-- If the WorkflowOrder element is used, the eNotary must have the highest WorkflowOrder number and must be the only party that has this number.
+Optional -->

-Must be the email address of a registered eNotary.
+<!-- Must be the email address of a registered eNotary.
+Required -->

-Set this element to true to indicate that this party is an eNotary.
+<!-- Set this element to true to indicate that this party is an eNotary.
 All the signatures associated with this party will be notarization signatures.
+Required for eNotary -->

 </MemberInfo>

-Notary signatures will be specified in SubmitDocument in the same way as any other party signature, except that it may contain a <NotaryStampField> element specifying the name of a field to display the Notary’s stamp.
-The stamp field must be an empty PDF text field that is already present in the document when it is uploaded.
+Notary signatures will be specified in SubmitDocument in the same way as any other party signature, except that it must contain a <NotaryStampField> element specifying the name of a field to display the Notary's stamp.
+The stamp field must be an empty PDF multi-line text field that is already present in the document when it is uploaded.
 The document designer is responsible for ensuring that this field is present and is appropriately sized and placed.
+IMPORTANT: The notary stamp field must be set to multi-line (Ff flag set to 4096), or the under-seal notary vendor text will not properly display.
 SIGNiX will not validate anything about this field other than its existence.
-The same stamp field can only be associated to one signature.
+A stamp field can only be associated to one signature.

-When a transaction starts, every field that a notary signs must have a unique notary stamp field.
+When a transaction starts, every field that a notary signs must have a unique notary stamp field associated with it.
 Therefore, every <SignatureLine> field for a notary must either specify a NotaryStampField or the transaction must be marked as SuspendOnStart so that the missing stamp fields can be added in the Wizard.

-Note as well that using GetAccessLink to display the 'wizard' tagging UI to the submitter is another way in which Notary signature and stamp can be applied to the document via drag-and-drop, and is generally recommended for most use cases.
+Note as well that using GetAccessLink to display the 'wizard' tagging UI to the submitter is another way in which Notary signature and stamp can be applied to the document via drag-and-drop.

 <SignatureLine>